It is estimated that up to 30% of hospitals’ and IDNs’ supply chain spend expires, becomes obsolete, or is wasted.

 The bulk of value in your inventory sits in med-surg supplies, such as sutures and procedure trays, and pharmacy items, and it’s estimated that anywhere from 10 to 30 percent of products expire on hospital shelves.
-Health systems are losing as much as one percent of their potential annual net revenue due to various issues associated with charge capture.
+Health systems are losing as much as one percent of their potential annual net revenue due to various issues associated with charge capture1.

 A 2012 report by the National Academy of Medicine estimated that systems lose $765 billion a year due to inventory waste.
 While the future of the Affordable Care Act is uncertain, health systems remain committed to value-based care for the foreseeable future.
 There’s no room for waste—if you don’t treat your supply chain as a strategic asset, your organization may be at a disadvantage!

 Health System Inventory Management Challenges

 Let’s not oversimplify the problem—successful inventory management isn’t easy.
 You must have enough on your shelves to meet demand (and attempt to anticipate emergency situations), but not overstock or waste valuable square footage.

 • Consignment Inventory: Rarely an effective supply chain technique, consignment inventory is expensive for the supplier to manage, and thus those costs are passed along to the customer.
 It’s also inefficient and allows limited visibility into the supply chain